SalilBhatnagarDE/Snowflake_generate/README.md

 # Snowflake generator
 This is a snowflake generator code in python.
-It generates random colors for snowflakes.
+It generates random colored snowflakes.
 You can pip install and then play with it.

 ## Follow below steps to use it in python :
 1. pip install git+https://github.com/SalilBhatnagarDE/Snowflake_generate.git